skopp/livecss/README.md

 ### With Package Control ###

-If you have the [Package Control][package_control] package installed, you can install LiveCSS from Sublime Text command palette.
+If you have the [Package Control][package_control] package installed, you can install LiveCSS from Sublime Text.
 Open the Command Palette and select "Package Control: Install Package", then search for Live CSS and you're done!

 ### Without Package Control ###